DawnDeWaay/tdd-amplify-react/README.md

 });
 ```

-- To load the saved notes when the application is loaded add the [useEffect](https://reactjs.org/docs/hooks-effect.html#example-using-hooks) hook and call the `fetchNotesCallback` in `App.js`.
+- To load the saved notes when the application is loaded, add the [useEffect](https://reactjs.org/docs/hooks-effect.html#example-using-hooks) hook and call the `fetchNotesCallback` in `App.js`.

 ```js
 useEffect(() => {